Did you join Rho Theta this year?

-If you would like to learn more about Rho Theta, and Phi Theta Kappa please check out PTK101, stop by our office, or send us an email.
-You can also view the New Member Orientation presentation in either PDF or PowerPoint format.
+If you would like to learn more about Rho Theta, and Phi Theta Kappa please check out PTK 101, stop by our office, or send us an email.
+You can also view the Winter 2014 New Member Orientation presentation in either PDF (3 MB) or PowerPoint (8.3 MB) format.

 Commit to Complete